ku-sldg/plih/_state/2-Locations-and-State.md

 ## Definitions

-- Ephemeral - Ephemeral data structures exist in the background and are ever present.
 - Imperative language - An imperative language uses sequencing as the dominant control structure and uses variables to communicate values.
-Imperative languages have a mutable ephemeral store.
+Imperative languages have a mutable store.
 - Functional language -  A functional language uses function calls and parameters as the dominant control structure and mechanism for communicating values.
 Many functional languages have immutable store.
 - Store - A collection of locations
 - Location - A value that contains other values.
 A location’s contents are mutable in that they can be changed.